 - If you have deli meats in a restaurant, then ensure that the food is served steaming hot.

 - Do not eat refrigerated food directly.
-Reheat it before consumption.
+Heat it before consumption.

 If you get infected by listeriosis, you may start showing specific symptoms.